arjitg/Interesting-CS-knowledge/README.md

 I have made this repo to keep a list of all new commands, tricks, etc. that I encounter during my learning of new computer technologies

 # UNIX tricks
-1.
-Command: du -sk name
-Function: gives you the size of the 'name' directory
+1.Command: du -sk name    Function: gives you the size of the 'name' directory

-2.

 # Chrome tricks
-Alt-d-Enter shortcut to duplicate a tab
+1. Alt-d-Enter shortcut to duplicate a tab